thelabnyc/django-oscar-bluelight/server/README.md

 ## Changelog

+### 5.1.1

+- Reduce opportunities for deadlocks while updating PostgresSQL views and triggers.

 ### 5.1.0

 -   Add new `max_discount` field to Benefit models, to allow capping the total discount granted by a benefit within a single application.
 Primary intended use case is for capping the discount granted by a compound benefits, when its child benefits could, in some product combinations, exceed the desired discount.